Mahomet-Seymour Community Unit School District 3: Reaction to COVID-19 outbreak

 In 2020, the district returned to activity at the start of the school year.
 The district offered both in-person and virtual instruction.
 Each school had differing plans, however all schools did not have in-person instruction on Monday.
+Masks were used inside the building.
 As of November 12, 2020, the Champaign Urbana Public Health Department recommended that all schools in Champaign County close as soon as possible.